Caast/caast-documentation/README.md

 ### Define where the widget must be loaded

-By default Caast widget will lok on your HTML for a dome node with the id `potion-caast`, but maybe you don't want or cannot change your page HTML.
+By default Caast widget will look on your HTML for a DOM node with the id `potion-caast`, but maybe you don't want or cannot change your page HTML.
 To allow you a smooth integration, Caast widget can be loaded into any DOM element on your page.
 To change the default behaviour simply go to your [dashboard](https://dashboard.caast.tv) and go into the configuration section of your project.

 On the configuration object, you will notice this particular section: